ValAnthonyB/6df553fa1bf9ed6f446cc8ecead801fb046389f7c8299e8128a7320debb91324_nyc_bike_demand_forecasting/README.md

 I originally used this dataset late last year to learn new techniques in time series forecasting using gradient boosting models, while also studying MLOps best practices on the side.
 It is a good dataset for studying since it is a real-world dataset and Citi Bike regularly uploads new data on a monthly basis, so there is an opportunity to incorporate data drift methods and deploy it in the cloud.

 ## How to Get the Data
 Citi Bike stores their historical trip data in an [S3 bucket](https://s3.amazonaws.com/tripdata/index.html).
-The data was processed from a previous project by aggregating the daily total rides from January 2023 to June 2024, which are stored in individual parquet files in the `data/raw/` directory.
+The data in `data/raw/` was processed from a previous project by aggregating the daily total rides from January 2023 to June 2024, which are stored in individual parquet files in the `data/raw/` directory.
 The aggregation code to do the aggregation is in `notebooks/1 Processing time series data.ipynb`.

 ## Folder Structure
 The project uses a standard project folder structure: